ZDavSmith/JobPlacementDashboard/README.md

     }

 ### CompanyNews
-Another issue I handled was a bug that threw a java alert everytime a user attempted to input an expiration date in the past, but still allowed the user to save the invalid date.
+   Another issue I handled was a bug which threw a java alert everytime a user attempted to input an expiration date in the past, yet still allowed the user to save the invalid date.
 I added a jquery function to prevent the user from selecting either the current date or any other date in the past from the calendar on top of an @Readonly attribute.

       @section Scripts {